 Pokémon Go was one of the revolutions of last year, and although it had a decrease in the number of users a few months after its launch, it has been able to grow again in the summer this year.
 Niantic has prepared some great advances for Pokémon GO in iOS.
 The first one will be the new augmented reality based on ARKit to improve the user experience.

-The augmented reality is a subject in which Apple wants to bet fully.
+Augmented reality is a subject in which Apple wants to bet fully.
 In this year, we saw that Google opted for a project – already abandoned – called Project Tango, to get the augmented reality to work, thanks to hardware.
-Apple, shortly after showing the world ARKit, an augmented reality system based on software, reached all the iPhone, thanks to iOS 11.
+Shortly after showing the world ARKit, an augmented reality system based on software, Apple reached all the iPhone, thanks to iOS 11.

 This system works best in the mobile world, even better than Google’s ARCore and because of that, companies know where they have to bet.
-They see a lot of future to the issue of augmented reality, as Apple also sees, and Niantic, one of the most important developers in the world will take advantage of this system to equip the Pokemon Go of AR +, a better-augmented reality than what do they have now?
+They see a lot of future to the augmented reality issue, as Apple also sees.
+Niantic, one of the most important developers in the world, will take advantage of this system to equip the Pokemon Go of AR +, a better-augmented reality than what do they have now?